 Connery had established Bond’s suit as either grey or blue, with the occasional brown.
 But George Lazenby’s first suit as Bond is none of the above.
 It’s a cream linen suit, appropriate for a warm resort in Portugal.
-Lazenby’s Bond is introduced with a more fashionable and rakish suit, with a more suppressed waist, a shorter jacket length, a more rounded front skirt opening, slanted pockets, deeper double vents and flat-front trousers.
+Lazenby’s Bond is introduced with a more fashionable and rakish suit, with a more suppressed waist, a shorter jacket length, a more rounded front skirt opening, slanted pockets, deeper double vents and darted-front trousers.

 The suit is made by Fulham tailor Dimi Major.
 The jacket has a button two front and swelled edges.
 The shoulders are straight with a soft layer of padding and natural sleeveheads.
 The chest has a full cut and the waist is suppressed.
 The sleeves have the then fashionable touch of only one button.
 The buttonholes are sewn with a darker, contrasting thread.
 The narrow-cut trousers have plain bottoms and no break.